asamy/ksm/README.md

 Since #VE and VMFUNC are now optional and will not be enabled unless the CPU support it, you can now test under VMs with emulation for VMFUNC.

-	if you're live debugging then you may want to disable `SECONDARY_EXEC_DESC_TABLE_EXITING` in vcpu.c in secondary controls, otherwise it makes WinDBG go *maniac*.
+Note: if you're live debugging then you may want to disable `SECONDARY_EXEC_DESC_TABLE_EXITING` in vcpu.c in secondary controls,
+	otherwise it makes WinDBG go *maniac*.
 I have not investigated the root cause, but it keeps loading GDT and LDT all the time, which is _insane_.